20865991/ISAD1000---Final---Assignment/DOCUMENTS/Report.md

 4. Remove any numerica values in a given String and then convert the string to upper or lower case
 5. Converting a number which represents a length given in meters to feet and vice versa and centimeter to inches and vice versa

+The use of a kanban board in conjuction with a work breakdown structure it made completing this assignment alot easier to read and understand.
+The completion of small tasks eventually all accumulated and in no time, I had completed the detailed decription section.

+As I was the only person on this project, I firstly understood the requirements of the assessment, and created a plan that would help me design and implement the software and its modules in the easiest way possible.

 Througout this assignment, have written production code, created test cases and implemeneted it using JUnit.
 The production code has been written to be tested using black box testing and choosen submodules, using white box testing.
 My submodules either read in a file and wrote out to another, or took in import parameters or would take in user input.
 The first four submodules, I split into two and two.
 I made two submodules take in user input and the other two submodules take import parameters, being hardcoded in the main.
 Using the last submodule, I wrote a scenario below, describing the principles of ethics and professionalism.

 ### Module Descriptions

+I choose functionality (a) of category 2, as a result of different countries using different measurment systems, imperial and metric.
+Thus the creation of a software that can flawlessly do that calculation, can improve the efficiency of projects requiring that.

 Preliminary description of your modules: